Arjun-Anubis/skit/act4/act-4-scene-1.md

 _walks out of the shop_

 _a stranger runs up to him_
-stranger: OMG u r {channel name}.
+stranger: OMG u r xxepiclegendryProGamersussasukeishaannoobmaster69xx.
 I am your biggest fan. mc(dejectedly): Thanks.
 stranger: But why did u stop making videos?
 Your videos were awesome.
 _mc sighs_